soku-cn/soku-cn.github.io/src/mods/GameplayMods/UnlimitedMod.md

 * Tengu Limited Special: acts as a roman cancel
 * Wind of the Tengu Path: bigger wallbounce
 * Tengu's Macroburst: proration reduced
-* Route Forbidden to Man: rock proration reduced, more untech, histop increased # juggles more consistently
+* Route Forbidden to Man: rock proration reduced, more untech, hitstop increased # juggles more consistently

 === Komachi ===
 ==== Normals ====